edwardbreach/basic-html/README.md

 # html-portfolio
-My first steps with html
+My first steps with html covered in a small website project